'Her Course She Steers Across the Torrid Zone' - Writing Far From Home

 The trouble is, they are being (mostly) nice because it is their job to do so.
 So they knock off at 5pm and don't come back until 9, at least according to the footer in their emails; the actual window in which they respond to things appears to be somewhere between 10:30 and 10:46, after which you go back on the queue until tomorrow.

-I get it - I am, right now, dealing with a claim and the aftermath of flooding 24/7 and I wouldn't wish it on anyone all that many people except possibly loss adjusters.
-But it is a bit of an ongoing background nightmare.
+I get why.
+Dealing with insurance claims is joyless and they like to keep it to a minimum.
+I am, right now, dealing with a claim and the aftermath of flooding 24/7 and I wouldn't wish it on anyone all that many people except possibly loss adjusters.
+But it is a bit of an ongoing background nightmare, and the thing is, I don't get to switch off and stop thinking about it after hours.

 And a side effect of that is that I am struggling, a little bit, to write.